 - Lesson 6 – Policy and programme implications: gaps and opportunities

-This course is being developed by the Food and Agriculture Organization of the United Nations (FAO) with funding support from the European Union through the Global Network Against Food Crises Partnership Programme, and in partnership with SPACE - Social Protection Approaches to COVID-19: Expert advice service, funded by UK Aid, the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Australian Government represented by the Department of Foreign Affairs and Trade (DFAT).
+This course has been developed by the Food and Agriculture Organization of the United Nations (FAO) with the support of the European Union within the framework of the Global Network Against Food Crises Partnership Programme, and in partnership with SPACE - Social Protection Approaches to COVID-19: Expert advice service, funded by UK Aid, the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Australian Government represented by the Department of Foreign Affairs and Trade (DFAT).